mojtaba-brz/NoForexNonsense-MQL-EA/README.md

 1. Clone the repository into your MetaTrader 4/5 ***Shared Project*** Folder by **--recursive** flag.
 2. Open *MetaEditor* and double click on **CompileAutomator.bat**. it compiles predefined indicators and the EA, then moves them to their main folders.
-3. Now you can find the EA in *Expert/Shared Folder/NoForexNonesense-MQL-EA* directory in *MetaTrader*.
+3. Now you can find the EA in *Expert Advisors* directory in *MetaTrader*.

-### Mac
-Comming soon!

 ## Supported Symbols